 “Maulwroth,” said Maggie, enunciating the vowels in just the way she hoped would get under Ram’s skin, at least a little bit.

 “In my native tongue we do not pronounce ‘oth’ sounds— ’tis a disgraceful thing,” Ram said.

-He could tease, too.
-As annoying as he and the others could be, she was glad everyone kept the game going even though they all had ended up at different college campuses.
+She didn’t know how quickly she’d become used to their banter.
+As annoying as he and the others could be, it had been great that everyone kept the game going even though they all had ended up at different college campuses.
 Maggie threatened a pinch of his side with the tips of her fingers.

+Porter carefully put his bangs into place.
 “Goddammit.
 Let me finish.
-I’m a fair Dungeon Master, and this game has been going for seven months and you’re all very attached to your characters, I mean each other,” said Porter.
+Like I was saying I’m actually truly a fair Dungeon Master, and this game has been going for seven months and you’re all very attached to your characters, I mean to each other,” he said.
 He was leaning into the light that hung over the kitchen table, the smudges on his glasses clearly visible.

 “Not I!
 I roam freely across the countryside!
 I have no need for friends and no use for—” said Manny, gesticulating wildly.

 “Shutup Ram!
 I mean, Manny.
 It’s my turn!”
 Maggie said.